monavyas082/mygit/README.md

 this is the first commit
 commit with staging
 new commit with push
-push new branch on github
+push new branch on github changes done